 Updated June 2019

-What should a landlord do when a tenant moves out of a property but leaves possessions behind?
+What should a landlord do when a tenant leaves possessions behind after moving out of a property?
 Ben Sidgwick of the Personal Disputes team at Coodes Solicitors comments on a very common problem facing landlords.

 Although tenants are obliged to remove all of their possessions from the property at the end of their tenancy they often leave things behind.
 This is a very common problem for landlords and one that can be misunderstood and mishandled.
 We are regularly asked what a landlord should do if a tenant leaves possessions behind.